There will be 5 main differences when exporting in the event of no Trade Deal with the EU:-

 - The Supplier produces the goods.

-- The Importing agents in Spain will then be contacted by our Export Agents informing them of a pending import.
+- Your Import agents in Spain will then be contacted by our Export Agents informing them of a pending import.

 - If the products being sold are made from animal products, (ie) meat or dairy, The Supplier must use the Export Health Cert. button on our website, to enable an Export Health Certificate (EHC) to be produced.
 (One EHC per product containing animal products).
 Please note:- all supporting documentation must be uploaded using the drag and drop function of this declaration.